KeyboardKit/KeyboardKit/Sources/KeyboardKit/KeyboardKit.docc/Features/Actions-Article.md

 A ``KeyboardActionHandler`` can either handle a ``KeyboardAction`` in a standard way, or handle it based on a certain ``Keyboard/Gesture`` for more granular control when triggering actions programatically.

+👑 [KeyboardKit Pro][Pro] injects more capabilities into the action handler, to make it handle locale-specific input methods like Vietnamese.

 ## Namespace